What is a Girl Scout Cookie Booth Sale?

 Proper planning will ensure a successful and fun booth sale.

-Booth Sleuth Program for 2014
+Booth Sleuth Program

 Get ready for a "Booth Sleuth" at your next Booth sale.
 There will be volunteers going around to the different Booth sale sites in Nassau County from February through March checking for the following: